the-turing-way/the-turing-way/book/website/collaboration/academic-industry/online-resources-best-practices.md

 (cl-academic-industry-online-resources)=
 # Introduction
 This document provides valuable resources for you to implement in successful academia-industry collaborations.
-It offers practical guidance through a curated list of "TTW Resources" and explores relevant academic publications.
+It offers practical guidance through a curated list of "Turing Way Resources" and explores relevant academic publications.
 Additionally, the document includes resources for writing case studies of such collaborations.

 # Resources
 This guide offers a wealth of resources to enable your collaborative success.
 Dive deeper into best practices and explore relevant academic publications in the following sections.